sagredo-dev/daemontools/README.md

 # daemontools
 My patched daemontools

-Patches applied to the original daemontools-0.76:
+Patches applied to the [original djb daemontools-0.76](http://cr.yp.to/daemontools.html):

 * errno patch
 * multilog_filesize_limit patch by Sam Tang, which extends the file log size limit to 100MB (default is 16MB).